Mouth Vs Nose Breathing While Running: A Detailed Comparison

 Your mouth can open much wider than your nostrils, and your trachea is much wider than the nasal passages, so the volume of air (and thus oxygen) that can be inspired through the mouth far exceeds that of the nose.

-However, although breathing through the mouth during exercise gives you access to a lot more air than the relatively restricted intake of air through nasal breathing, mouth breathing doesn’t permit the same type of filtering, humidifying, and temperature regulating that nasal breathing affords.
+Although breathing through the mouth allows for more air than the relatively restricted intake of air through nasal breathing, mouth breathing doesn’t permit the same type of filtering, humidifying, and temperature regulating that nasal breathing affords.

 As a result, the air you inhale through the mouth doesn’t get the same special treatment, so it’s colder, drier, and may contain environmental allergens or irritants.